-Naturally, there will be some decisions you won’t make until after you have spoken with one of our amazing showroom hostesses or kitchen designers, but here are some things you can make a list about beforehand.
+Naturally, there will be some decisions you won’t make until after you have spoken with one of our amazing kitchen designers, but here are some things you can make a list of beforehand.

 - Do you want gas or electric for cooking with?

 - What bench height will you need?
 Taller people might like a little more height to save their backs.